xuri/excelize-doc/en/sheet.md

 func (f *File) SearchSheet(sheet, value string, reg ...bool) ([]string, error)
 ```

-SearchSheet provides a function to get coordinates by given worksheet name, cell value, and regular expression.
+SearchSheet provides a function to get cell reference by given worksheet name, cell value, and regular expression.
 The function doesn't support searching on the calculated result, formatted numbers and conditional lookup currently.
-If it is a merged cell, it will return the coordinates of the upper left corner of the merged area.
+If it is a merged cell, it will return the cell reference of the upper left cell of the merged range reference.

-For example, search the coordinates of the value of `100` on `Sheet1`:
+For example, search the cell reference of the value of `100` on `Sheet1`:

 ```go
 result, err := f.SearchSheet("Sheet1", "100")
 ```

-For example, search the coordinates where the numerical value in the range of `0-9` of `Sheet1` is described:
+For example, search the cell reference where the numerical value in the range of `0-9` of `Sheet1` is described:

 ```go
 result, err := f.SearchSheet("Sheet1", "[0-9]", true)